 Using Rubrics & Feedback to Improve Student Performance

-In this workshop, participants will review the best practices of building effective rubrics and providing quality feedback.
+In this instructional development opportunity, participants will review best practices of building effective rubrics and providing quality feedback in eLearning.
 Through varied activities, participants will be equipped with the skills necessary to implement rubrics to improve student performance.

-Participants will explore the different types of feedback in non-traditional assessments.
-Facilitators will review the function and best practices of feedback, and participants will work together to provide both formative and summative feedback using an example assignment.
-Facilitators will coach them through the process of writing the appropriate type of feedback for the given assessment.
+Participants will explore the different types of feedback.
+Facilitators will review the functions and best practices of feedback, and participants will be given the opportunity to provide feedback using an example assignment.
+During the exercise, participants will be able to analyze each other’s feedback and decide if the type of feedback given is appropriate for the example assessment.

-This is the second workshop in a three-part series designed for participants to earn the Rethinking Assessment certification.
+This is the second instructional development opportunity in a three-part series designed for participants to earn the Fostering Student Achievement through Facilitation and Feedback certificate of completion.
 Successful completion of all workshop requirements earns participants an open badge.
 This includes a course description and the criteria required to receive the badge.